cdalsania/python-challenge/README.md

 ## PyPoll

-* In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.
+* In this challenge, there is task helping a small, rural town modernize its vote counting process.

-* You will be give a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
+* There will be given a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+Task is to create a Python script that analyzes the votes and calculates each of the following:

 * The total number of votes cast